Greater Poland Regional$$srodka

-Hyćka in Śródka, Poznań cooks the regional Wielkopolska canon: pyry z gzikiem, czernina, szagówki and szare kluchy, with bread baked on the premises on sourdough since 2017.
+Hyćka in Śródka, Poznań cooks the regional Wielkopolska canon: pyry z gzikiem, czernina, szagówki and szare kluchy, with bread baked on the premises.

 Signature: Pyry z gzikiem, Czernina, Szare kluchy